-Spin the Dreidel
+Spin the Hanukkah Dreidel

 Learn how to play dreidel at Myjewishlearning.com, and use M&M's for the pot.
 For younger kids, pass a dreidel around a circle while you play music.
 Whoever's holding it when you stop the music is out.

-Make a Unity Cup
+Make a Kwanzaa Unity Cup

 Pick out a large, stemmed glass.
 Get some red, green and black paint and let your kids decorate it.
-Everyone takes a ceremonial drink from the Unity cup on the first day of kwanzaa, December 26.
+Everyone takes a ceremonial drink from the Unity Cup on the first day of Kwanzaa, December 26.

 Set up a hot-chocolate stand.
 On a mild afternoon when families will likely be outside, offer cups of hot cocoa, along with candy canes for stirring.
 Donate the proceeds to a charity of your child's choosing.

-Turn a shopping bag into a holiday gift tote by cutting out a large square on each side to remove the store logos.
+Turn a shopping bag into a Christmas gift tote by cutting out a large square on each side to remove the store logos.
 Tape cellophane over the window (from the inside).
 Stuff the bag with tissue paper; tie on a ribbon.

 Take a Family Bedtime Drive

 Get everyone in their pj's, fill up thermoses with hot cocoa (cooled to room temp for little guys) and pile into the car.
-Put on holiday music and cruise around the neighborhood, admiring the lights.
+Put on Christmas music and cruise around the neighborhood, admiring the lights.

 Cheat the New Year